Rui1223/Deep-Reinforcement-Learning-Udacity-Nanodegree/Project1_navigation/README.md

 Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip) <br/>

 ### Instruction
-Once you download the environment, place the file in the 'p1_navigation/' folder and unzip (or decompress) the file. <br/>
+Once you download the environment, place the file in the `Project1_navigation/` folder and unzip (or decompress) the file. <br/>
-After you have followed the instructions above, open 'Navigation.ipynb' to train the agent and the network weights are saved in the 'checkpoint' folder.
+After you have followed the instructions above, open `Navigation.ipynb` to train the agent and the network weights are saved in the `checkpoint` folder.
 You can use them to evaluate the agent's performance.